jameslawler/notes/docs/portuguese-language/verbs/todo2/aparecer.md

 ## Writing Prompts

 1. Descreva uma situação em que você apareceu em um lugar de surpresa.
+Describe a situation in which you appeared in a place by surprise.
-2. Conte sobre alguém que sempre aparece nos momentos mais inesperados.
+2. Escreva sobre alguém que sempre aparece nos momentos mais inesperados.
+Write about someone who always appears at the most unexpected times.
-3. Escreva sobre um evento futuro em que você aparecerá como convidado especial.
+3. Escreva sobre um evento futuro em que aparecerá como convidado especial.
+Write about an upcoming event where you will appear as a special guest.